maarten-pennings/howto/README.md

 Assortment of "How to xxx" I want to remember.

+## Commodore 64 user defined functions

+A rarely used feature of the C64 is the user defined function `FNF(X)`.
+Article [c64functons](c64functons) studies how to use them.

 ## Commodore 64 memory partitioning

 Can we partition the C64 memory, storing two programs simultaneously?A multi-app setup?